norcams/iaas/docs/team/operations/local-repo.rst

-For local caching of external repositories and to facilitate a repository of packages created by the UH-IaaS team etc., a server system is installed.
+For local caching of external repositories and to facilitate a repository of packages created by the NREC team etc., a server system is installed.
 Because the production environment has to be carefully managed, some issues are raised which is attempted resolved by this setup: